abdallahdataguy/nxu/M6/README.md

 # Fashion MNIST Classification using CNN

-## Overview
+## 1. Overview

 - This project is about implementing a Convolutional Neural Network (CNN) in Python and R to classify images in MNIST dataset.
 - The project shoes  how to build and train a CNN using Keras in R and Python
 - The MNIST dataset contains 70,000 grayscale images of 28x28 pixels, representing 10 fashion categories.
 - The 6 layers CNN model is trained to correctly predict classes for the images.
+- This project has two files both with similar implementation of six layers CNN, R file `Assignment6.R` and Python script `Assignment6.py`

-## Requirements
+## 2. R Requirements

-- In to successfully run this CNN model, the following software packages should be installed and properly configured:
+- In to successfully run this CNN model in R, the following software packages should be installed and properly configured:

 ### R Programming Environment
 - R Version: Install the latest R software which can be dowloaded from the official R website here: https://cran.r-project.org/.